100 Rifles: Development

 The film was the first of a four-picture deal between producer Martin Schwartz and 20th Century Fox.
 It was based on a novel by Robert McLeod, and the script was originally written by Clair Huffaker.

 Tom Gries signed to direct following his successful feature debut with Will Penny.
 Gries wrote two further drafts of the script himself.
-"He says he's not a carpenter", reported the Los Angeles Times, "He says he can't work with a script that he doesn't believe in himself."
 Huffaker later requested his name be removed from the credits and replaced with the pseudonym Cecil Hanson because "the finished product... bears absolutely no resemblance to my original script."
 However, Huffaker's name does appear in the film's credits.

 Casting

-The leads were given to Raquel Welch (Gries: "in some situations, this woman is just a piece of candy but I think she will prove in this film that she can act as well"), Jim Brown ("he's a great actor with a lot of appeal", said Gries), and Burt Reynolds.
+The leads were given to Raquel Welch (Gries: "in some situations, this woman is just a piece of candy but I think she will prove in this film that she can act as well"), Jim Brown, and Burt Reynolds.

 "I'd like to bring a style to the screen that means something to the cats out on the street", said Brown.
 "It's an image I want to portray of a strong black man in breaking down social taboos.
 In 100 Rifles... it's a different thing for a black man to be a lawman, get the woman and ride away into the sunset."

 It was the fifth film Burt Reynolds had made in a row.
 The first four – Shark!, Fade In, Impasse and Whiskey Renegades – had not been released when 100 Rifles was being shot.
 For his role, Brown was paid a salary of $200,000 in addition to five percent of the film's box office.
 At the time, few black actors earned this kind of salary.